Get a health insurance quote

 What is joint health insurance?

-One of the key benefits of private medical insurance is being able to bypass waiting lists and get treatment quickly.
-Not only this, but you can often choose the hospital where you get treated and healthcare professionals who treat you.
+One of the key benefits of private medical insurance is being able to bypass waiting lists or the potential lack of a hospital bed and get treatment quickly.
+Not only this, but you can often choose the private hospital where you get treated and healthcare professionals who treat you, whether you need inpatient treatment, outpatient cover or even cancer care.

-A joint health insurance policy allows both you and your partner to benefit from this kind of cover, should either of you fall ill.
+A joint health insurance policy allows both you and your partner to benefit from this kind of coverage and private medical care should either of you fall ill or have a health concern.

 Private medical insurance comes in various different shapes and sizes, with a range of costs to match – it all depends on what level of cover you wish to receive.